 7. Visualize the Future

 When you have clarified your desires, it’s time to feed them with positive energy.
 Spend five to ten minutes each day visualizing taking the action steps toward achieving your dreams.
-Where most people go awry when attempting a visualization practice is focusing on the outcome, rather than the process.
+Where many people go awry when attempting a visualization practice is focusing on the outcome, rather than the process.

-So if your dream is to write your first novel, rather than envisioning what it would be like to have finished the novel, spend time picturing yourself sitting in your office every day drinking a latte from your favorite mug while the ideas pour through you and into your computer.
+So if your dream is to write your first novel, rather than envisioning what it would be like to have finished the novel, take a moment picturing yourself sitting in your office every day drinking a latte from your favorite mug while the ideas pour through you and into your computer.
 Picture writing at the same time every day, and what it would feel like to have the discipline to complete one chapter at a time.
 Visualize the person you need to become to achieve what you want, and it will form a magnetic pull on your future.

 8. Affirm Your Future